Here's the latest on the missing Titanic sub and the race to rescue those inside

 "The difference this year is that it seems like they lost contact with the ship," Pogue told NPR.
 "They can't even reach the sub and that's really scary."

-He added that factors like bad weather and mechanical issues can hinder OceanGate's ability to complete a dive.
-In fact, the submersible vessels rarely make it to the Titanic, despite the expensive price tag, according to Pogue.
+He added that factors like bad weather and mechanical issues mean the submersible vessels rarely make it to the Titanic, despite the expensive price tag.

 What's the latest on the search efforts?